genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/07_run-the-application.md

 ## Deploying the alpha product (FDB)

-Now we have to deploy the alpha product
+Now we have to deploy the alpha product.

 Usage:
 ```shell